5.4 Diagnostic Frameworks and Differential Diagnosis

 - Decide what additional data are needed before finalizing the diagnosis.

-For EPPP questions, beware answers that diagnose from one dramatic symptom.
-A hallucination is not automatically schizophrenia.
-Sadness is not automatically major depression.
-Distractibility is not automatically attention-deficit hyperactivity disorder.
-Strong diagnostic reasoning explains the pattern and respects uncertainty.
+For EPPP questions, beware options that diagnose from one dramatic symptom.
+A hallucination is not automatically schizophrenia; sadness is not automatically major depressive disorder; distractibility is not automatically attention-deficit/hyperactivity disorder.
+Strong diagnostic reasoning explains the full pattern, respects exclusions, and tolerates appropriate uncertainty.

-A client reports depressed mood, low energy, and concentration problems after starting a new medication.
+A client reports depressed mood, low energy, and concentration problems that began two weeks after starting a new antihypertensive medication.
 What is the best diagnostic habit?

-Which feature most strongly changes the interpretation of a depressive presentation?
+Which feature most strongly changes how a depressive presentation should be conceptualized?

-What is the main purpose of cultural formulation in diagnosis?
+What is the main purpose of the DSM-5-TR Cultural Formulation Interview in diagnosis?